Vaskivskyi/docs-asusrouter/docs/library/config.md

 - **Classes**

-  - `ConfigBase`: Base class for thread-safe configuration managers to inherit from.
+  - `ARConfigBase`: Base class for thread-safe configuration managers to inherit from.

     - `set(key, value)`: Set a configuration option.
     - `get(key)`: Get a configuration option.